chuanzhidong/chuanzhidong.github.io/_pages/resume.md

 Honors & Awards
 ------
-* The CECS’s 2019 Outstanding Dissertation Award by College of Engineering and Computer Science, University of Central Florida.
-2019.
+* Receipt of the CECS’s 2019 Outstanding Dissertation Award by College of Engineering and Computer Science (CECS), University of Central Florida (UCF).
+* Receipt of UCF Graduate Presentation Fellowship (2017-2019 academic years, three times).
-* The Bronze award of the 44th International Exhibition of Inventions of Geneva, 13-17 April 2016, Geneva, Switzerland.
+* Receipt of the Bronze award of the 44th International Exhibition of Inventions of Geneva, 13-17 April 2016, Geneva, Switzerland.
-* The first prize of student paper competition at the 6th Cross-strait Symposium on Structural Monitoring and Control in Civil Engineering, 13-17 August 2015, Xiamen, China.
-* The Second prize of the first Traffic-Future College Students Creative Works Competition, 22 April 2016, Chengdu, China.
+* Receipt of the Second prize of the first Traffic-Future College Students Creative Works Competition, 22 April 2016, Chengdu, China.
-* The 2016 graduate scholarship of College of Civil Engineering and Architecture, Zhejiang University.
+* Receipt of the 2016 graduate scholarship of College of Civil Engineering and Architecture, Zhejiang University.
+* Receipt of the first prize of student paper competition at the 6th Cross-strait Symposium on Structural Monitoring and Control in Civil Engineering, 13-17 August 2015, Xiamen, China.
-* Award of Honor for Graduate, Graduate of Merit/Triple A graduate, first special scholarship of Huahui Lingyan fund, Zhejiang University.
+* Receipt of Award of Honor for Graduate, Graduate of Merit/Triple A graduate, first special scholarship of Huahui Lingyan fund, Zhejiang University.

 Professional Membership & Services